 - Correctly define the engagement, i.e. standard of value, subject interest, level of value, scope of analysis, type of report, valuation date, etc. Many buy-sell agreements and jurisdictions do not have well-defined valuation criteria.
 A trusted and Qualified BV expert can point out the various interpretations and work with the parties and their legal advisors to reach a consensus.
 Or the parties can have the appraiser produce multiple values using different interpretations, often for little extra cost.

 - Require open communication.
 Set ground rules to involve all shareholders, and advisors (attorney, CPA, etc.), in all communications with the valuation expert throughout the process.
 Shareholders should have access to all information requests and documents provided, be copied on emails, be invited to fill-out and review questionnaire responses, be invited to all live interviews, presentations and meetings, and be given the opportunity to review and give feedback on a draft valuation report.

 Getting to Trust an Appraiser

 There is perhaps no better way to decide if you can trust someone than to work on a project together.
-If you know you’ll need an appraiser to set a share price for an imminent buy-sell transaction, don’t wait for the trigger event.
-Select an appraiser now and go through the valuation process together while there’s less at stake.
+If you know you’ll need an appraiser to set a share price for an imminent buy-sell transaction, don’t wait for a trigger event.
+Select an appraiser now and go through the valuation process together while there is less at stake.
 You and your stakeholders will get to know the appraiser and the quality of their work.
-Further, the appraiser’s knowledge of the company and its industry will grow and they can probably recommend strategies to enhance the value of your company, which benefits all shareholders and more than pays for the extra appraisal.
+Further, the appraiser’s knowledge of the company and its industry will grow and they can even recommend strategies to enhance the value of your company, which benefits all shareholders and more than pays for the extra valuation work.